Rkgoml/trustlens-30-10/README.md

 ### Prerequisites
 - Git
 - Python (3.11 or higher)
-- Astral uv (a fast Python package and project manager, written in Rust)
+- [Astral uv](https://docs.astral.sh/uv/getting-started/installation/) (a fast Python package and project manager, written in Rust)

-## 🧰 Installation
+## 🧰 Installation and setup

 ### 1️⃣ Clone the Repository